A computer program written for use in Linguistics 120A, "Phonology I", in the Department of Linguistics at UCLA.

 Some computers are set up so that they automatically unzip anything that they download.
 If yours is set up in this way, skip this step.

 To unzip a file, you need an unzipping program.
 Most computers come with one already installed.
-If yours doesn't, you may obtain one by following the instructions given here.
+If yours doesn't, you can easily find one on line; try Googling "free zip program".

 Using your unzipping program probably works like this.
 Click on My Computer, then search down until you're in your Downloads folder.
 Once you're in Downloads, right-click on FeaturePad.zip, then select Unzip.
 It may take a second for all the newly unpacked files to make their appearance in the Downloads folder; be patient.